STep Ahead Recognition System (STARS)

 STARS is Vermont’s quality recognition system for child care, preschool, and afterschool programs.
 Programs that participate in STARS are stepping ahead — going above and beyond state regulations to provide professional services that meet the needs of children and families.

-If you prefer to call toll free, contact the Child Development Division at 1-800-649-2642.
-Press "0" to get the receptionist.
-Then ask to speak to someone about STARS.
+If you have general questions about STARS, please contact CDD at 1-800-649-2642.
+Press "0" to get the receptionist and ask to speak to someone about STARS.